Why do we need a responsible travel policy?

 Keeping it local

 You’ll find no big corporate chains here!
 We work exclusively with local, independently-owned businesses.
 This ensures your money goes straight into the communities that you’re visiting, making a difference to the people you meet while on your adventures with us.
+In fact, we’ve made a commitment to ensuring at least 80% of the cost of your trip remains within the destination you visit.

 Fair pay for quality service